ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-22-git-reset-and-git-revert-managing-mistakes-in-git.md

 git revert <commit-hash>
 {%- endhighlight -%}

-When you run the command above, Git will create a new commit that inversely applies the changes made by the specified commit.
+When you run the command above, Git will create a new commit that inversely applies the changes made by a specified commit.
 This effectively undoes the changes introduced by that commit without altering the commit history.
-It's important to note that `git revert` operates on the working directory and staging area, creating a new commit with changes that reverse those introduced by the specified commit.
+It's important to note that `git revert` operates on the working directory and staging area, creating a new commit with changes that reverse those introduced by a specified commit.

-For example, suppose you have a commit with hash abc123 that introduced a bug, and you want to revert the changes introduced by that commit.
-You can use git revert abc123 to create a new commit that undoes the changes made by abc123, effectively fixing the bug without altering the commit history.
+For example, suppose you have a commit with hash "abc123" that introduced a bug, and you want to revert the changes introduced by that commit.
+You can use `git revert abc123` to create a new commit that undoes the changes made by "abc123", effectively fixing the bug without altering the commit history.

-Unlike git reset, which can be used to rewind the commit history, git revert is best suited for undoing specific commits while preserving the integrity of the commit history.
+Unlike `git reset`, which can be used to rewind the commit history, `git revert` is best suited for undoing specific commits while preserving the integrity of the commit history.
 It's a safer option when working in shared repositories or when you need to maintain a clean and linear commit history.

 You can revert more than one commit at a time.